0xR4Z3R/LetThereBeLights/README.md

 #and also in home page using Ajax to manuplate JSON for Philip hue light which is connected in local network

 #login.php
-#This is first page that shows two form one for login and one for registration

 #Registration.php